 In Sri Lanka, participants reside at the volunteer house.
-Clean and tidy rooms are provided on same gender sharing basis.
+Clean and tidy rooms are provided on same-gender sharing basis.
 There are bathrooms and a fully equipped kitchen.
 Staying there with other volunteers would be an amazing experience.
-The project sites would be in closer proximity of the accommodation.
+The project sites would be in close proximity to the accommodation.

 Apart from that, you’ll have to pay for your daily transport and the meals that aren’t included in the program itinerary.
 Food in Sri Lanka isn’t very expensive, and you can try the beachside shacks to savor the tastes of seafood cooked in the amazing blend of spices.
 A decent meal for two, with beer, would come for approx. $ 20 – $ 30.

 The official currency of Sri Lanka is LKR (Sri Lankan Rupee).